Limited liability

 An issue in liability exposure is whether the assets of a parent entity and the sole owner need to be subject to the subsidiary's liabilities, when the subsidiary is declared insolvent and owes debt to its creditors.
 As a general principle of corporate law, in the United States, a parent entity and the sole owner are not liable for the acts of its subsidiaries.
 However, they may be liable for its subsidiaries' obligations when the law supports "piercing the corporate veil".

 Some jurisdictions have rejected the United States corporate law principle.
-For example, the Supreme People’s Court of China has announced official rules stating that a subscriber may be declared personally liable for all debts to creditors for debts to the extent “registered capital” that has not been fully contributed.
-An insolvent company’s shareholder who fails to make payment during a capital call is jointly and severally liable for the company’s debts to the extent of non-payment.
-Government regulators in China, seeking to ensure the business is sufficiently capitalized to cover possible debts, require very high registered capital requirements, so much so these have been described as a “barrier to entry” by Chinese scholars.
+For example, the Supreme People’s Court of China has announced official rules stating that a subscriber may be declared personally liable for all debts to creditors for debts to the extent of "registered capital" that has not been fully contributed.
+An insolvent company's shareholder who fails to make payment during a capital call is jointly and severally liable for the company's debts to the extent of non-payment.
+Government regulators in China, seeking to ensure the business is sufficiently capitalized to cover possible debts, require very high registered capital requirements, so much so these have been described as a "barrier to entry" by Chinese scholars.
 In practice, in China this means entrepreneurs will not be able to escape personal liability for debts and may even be personally placed on a national debtor blacklist.

 Provided that the parent entity or the sole owner do not maintain separate legal identities from the subsidiary (through inadequate/ undocumented transfer of funds and assets), the judgment is likely to be in favor of the creditor.
 In the same regard, if a subsidiary is undercapitalized from its inception, that may be grounds for piercing the corporate veil.
 Further, if injustice/fraud to the creditor is proven, the parent entity or the owner may be held liable to compensate the creditor.
 Thus, there is not one characteristic that defines the piercing of a corporate veila factors test is used to determine if piercing is appropriate or not.

 If shares are issued "part-paid," then the shareholders are liable, when a claim is made against the capital of the company, to pay to the company the balance of the face or par value of the shares.